 Woodworking joints are useful in woodworking.
 It is one of the basics that you have to learn, practice and master.
-It can give you the ability of joining wood together and still come up with excellent results for every project.
+It can give you the ability to join wood together and still come up with excellent results for every project.

 At the very least, a more difficult joint is said to be a stronger choice, according to the pros.
 So beforehand and during the planning stage, woodworkers should decide on what woodworking joints to use.